rtavenar/blog/dtw.md

     </figcaption>
 </figure>

+Here, we are computing similarity between two time series using either Euclidean distance (left) or Dynamic Time Warping (DTW, right), which is an instance of alignment-based metric, that we will present in more details later in this post.
-In both cases (Euclidean distance and DTW), the returned similarity is the sum of distances over all matches (represented by gray lines here).
+In both cases, the returned similarity is the sum of distances over all matches (represented by gray lines here).
 Note how DTW matches distinctive patterns of the time series, which is likely to result in a more sound similarity assessment.

 <figure>